 You can see a Google Maps view of the event here.

 The CV 50/50 starts and finishes at La Posta Quemada (LPQ) Ranch in Colossal Cave Mountain Park (CCMP).
-It offers three distances, a 50-Mile, 55K (~34 miles), and Half-Marathon (13 miles).
+It offers three distances, a 50-Mile, 55K (34 miles), a long Half-Marathon (13.6 miles), and a nighttime half-marathon (13.1 miles).
 All events feature an out-and-back course.

 From the Start/Finish near the ranch entrance, both 55K and 50-Mile runners will go uphill 0.23 miles to intersect the actual Arizona Trail.
 Right turn (south) takes you up out of Posta Quemada Canyon, toward Cienega Creek.
 You’ll cross some small canyons through some interesting limestone formations.
 Look for the castle up on the hill to your left (east).

 The route flattens out for a bit before you will encounter another canyon crossing at the first gas pipeline.
 Near Cienega Creek, you’ll start to get some great views of this beautiful riparian area.
 You’ll cross under the upper railroad bridge, the first of the Three Bridges.
 There you’ll cross Marsh Station Road just north of the vehicle bridge, proceed east and north, then turn south and drop into the bottom of Cienega Creek, the course low point at 3300 feet.
 Follow the markers under the lower railroad bridge, start up Davidson Canyon, then climb out to the Gabe Z Trailhead.
 (Note: Except for the Arizona Trail pass-through where no permit is required, the Cienega Creek Natural Preserve is accessible by free permit only from Pima County).
 Here’s what you’ll see as you approach the Bridges: